 Kalie’s dedication to Scouting began in 2022 when she joined 1st Henfield as a Parent Helper.
 Within weeks, her passion was evident, and she took on the role of Beaver Leader, a position she holds with enthusiasm to this day.
 Her commitment extends further as she also serves as our Deputy Group Scout Leader.
 Kalie’s dedication and can-do attitude are invaluable.
 She, along with Mark, provide fantastic leadership for our volunteers and young people.
 They ensure everyone feels supported and empowered to thrive in the Scouting environment.

-Our Treasurer Gayle Williams
+Our Treasurer Dawn Butcher

 Emma & Nick Oliver-Taylor